conniejhe/Surface-Cutting/README.md

     - set voxel dimensions [dx, dy, dz] (double)

   **Output**: A set of lines corresponding to the curve generated to connect the two points.

-**Notes**:
- - May consider adding curvature filter output as an input into this plugin to reduce redundancy.
 </details>

 <details>